Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 #pagebreak()
 #subsubsubsection("Gaps in Configuration")
 While testing for environment differences, a significant difference between wlroots-based compositors to both KDE and GNOME was detected.
 Using a compositor like Hyprland, it is possible to create gaps between monitors to disallow direct mouse movement from one monitor to another.
 However, in both KDE and GNOME, a configuration with gaps results in an error which makes the configuration not applicable.

+For ReSet, this would mean offering the same feature with restrictions to GNOME and KDE users, while still allowing other users to take advantage of their features set.

 In @kde-gaps and @gnome-gaps, the error messages for gaps in GNOME and KDE are visualized.